 A co-creation meeting brings together diverse stakeholders, often in large numbers (the upper limit is constrained only by the venue capacity) and with widely-differing agendas and perspectives, to discuss issues of heartfelt concern, share ideas, pool knowledge, explore possibilities and devise plans for sustained collaborative action.

 Why do I call them co-creation meetings?

-In the world at large, the terms meeting, conference, event, gathering and intervention tend to be used interchangeably.
-In my work and on this website I mostly talk about meetings, indicating that people get together to do real work and not to be passive audience members.
-The co-creation qualifier denotes the broad purpose of the meeting and the manner in which the work happens: the participants are bringing something new into being, and they are doing it together.
+In the wider world, the terms meeting, conference, event, gathering and intervention tend to be used interchangeably.
+On this website I mostly talk about meetings, indicating that people get together to do real work and not to be passive members of an audience.
+The co-creation qualifier denotes the broad purpose of the meeting and the nature of the work that is undertaken.
+The participants are bringing something new into being, and they are doing it together.

 Type 1 co-creation meetings

 Real Time Strategic Change, Whole-Scale™ Change, Future Search, Search Conferences, World Café

 Participants in a Type 1 meeting sit at round tables in ‘max-mix’ (maximum diversity) groups of eight, and work their way through a sequence of pre-designed, tightly orchestrated activities with minimal participant discretion with regard to conversation topics.

 In The Complete Facilitator’s Handbook, John Heron describes three modes of intervention design and facilitation that he labels hierarchical, cooperative and autonomous: